Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Properties of and

 \begin{proposition} For any integers $\ell,m,n\geq 0$, the degree in $x$ of $\Phi_x(x^\ell y^m z^n)$ is at most $\ell+\min\{m,n\}$, and the degree in $y$ and $z$ combined is at most $m+n$.
 Furthermore $\Phi(x^\ell y^m z^n)$ is even if $\ell\equiv m\equiv n\,\textup{mod}\,2$ and odd otherwise.\end{proposition}

 \begin{proof}As in the previous proposition, the claim follows from comparing degrees on either side of (\ref{eq:sigma_degree}) or (\ref{eq:rho_degree}) and applying induction.\end{proof}

 It is much easier to find formulas for $\Phi(x^\ell y^mz^n)$ when one of the exponents is 0.
 We can rewrite polynomials in $x$ and $y$ only by solving the Markoff equation for $z$: for some choice of square root.
-Thus the third coordinates of $(x,y,z)$ and $(x,y,xy-z)$ are conjugate with respect to the square root, meaning $f(x,y,z)+f(x,y,xy-z)$ is a polynomial in $x$ and $y$ alone.
+Thus $z$ and $xy-z$ are conjugate with respect to the square root, meaning $f(x,y,z)+f(x,y,xy-z)$ is a polynomial in $x$ and $y$ alone.

 \begin{definition} The \emph{canonical form} of $f\in R[x,y,z]$ is $f^*(x,y)=\frac{1}{2}(f(x,y,z)+f(x,y,xy-z))\in R[\frac{1}{2},x,y]$.\end{definition}

 The extended coefficient ring $R[\frac{1}{2}]$ for $f^*$ is due to the $\frac{1}{2}$ in (\ref{eq:z_equals}).